chrisguest75/docker_examples/48_trivy/README.md

 # README
 Demonstrate some examples of using `trivy`.

+NOTE: The schema version seems to have changed and this is broken now.

 For reducing number of vulnerabilities refer to:
 * Distroless [README.md](../28_distroless/README.md)
 * Nix [README.md](https://github.com/chrisguest75/nix-examples/blob/master/README.md)